BradleyCodeU/bradleycodeu.github.io/_apcsa/ch45strings/ch45namegames.md

 1. Create a method called isVowel that takes a string as argument and returns true or false.

-    Define a static function named isVowel that require parameter singleLetter and return a boolean
+    Define a static function named isVowel that requires parameter singleLetter and returns a boolean

       - create a string named vowels that is "aeiouy"
       - convert singleLetter to lower case